Communication with the Development Community

 Give people time to answer.
 Sometimes you may get an answer in seconds, sometime it can take a while.
 Bear in mind that the world is a big place with 24 hours worth of time zones.
-A good chunk of the world maybe sleeping while you ask your question.
-Ask your question and stay connected, sometimes someone who know the answer will only notice your question a hour or more later… leave your irc connected to maximize your chances.
+A good chunk of the world may be sleeping while you ask your question.
+Ask your question and stay connected, sometimes someone who knows the answer will only notice your question a hour or more later… leave your irc connected to maximize your chances.
 If really no one is picking up on your question —it may be a slow day, or no-one feels up to the challenge— you can fall back to the Mailing list, that will have the eyes of a different set of people, and more visibility overall.

 #6 Do Not Repeat yourself, do not nag/topic

 Asking the same question repeatedly in short interval is not going to get you an answer faster, quite the contrary.

 The IRC channel as a "topic", which is a line or two of message that describe the channel purpose and give some tips and links.
 Asking something that is answered already in the topic is a sure way to get ignored.

 #8 Don't get offended

 IRC communication can be terse, add to that the fact that English is not the native language of most people on the channel, that they are of all age and cultural background.. so it is easy to take a message the wrong way.
 Don't.
 In almost all case that was not intended, and if it was, it is still better to ignore the bait and not escalate things.